St. Vincent Ferrer Seminary: The Collegio-Seminario

 The new seminary soon became the most popular and first center of secondary education in the island.
 The number of students who requested to be allowed to take secondary education in the seminary but without any intention of pursuing priesthood was so many.
-Fr.
 Ildefonso Moral, who was reappointed rector in 1875, decided to open the seminary doors to lay students as had already been done in other diocesan seminaries.
 Thus the seminary lost its character of being a school solely and exclusively for priestly formation.
 But this adulteration of the Tridentine institution was partly due to certain historical circumstances.

 The innovation introduced to seminary studies proved a success.
 The number of students increased year after year.
 The average enrolment from 1875 to 1891 was of some 150 interns and three hundred externs.
 Statistics found in the book "Exposicion General de las Islas Filipinas in Madrid, 1887-Memoria" show a total enrolment of 5,344 for the year 1875–1885.
 So, it became imperative the building.
-When the good Bishop Cuartero died in 1884, Fr.
-Juan Miralda was appointed the rector and he undertook the new construction.
+When the Cuartero died in 1884, Juan Miralda was appointed the rector and he undertook the new construction.
 It consisted of adding 46 meters to the already 52-meter-long right wing of the building.
-The actual building thus looked then like a letter "P." The expenses of this work added to those of 1874 made a total sum of some PhP 250,000.00.
+The actual building thus looked then like a letter "P".
+The expenses of this work added to those of 1874 made a total sum of some PhP 250,000.00.

 The St. Vincent Ferrer Seminary was the first of the seminaries to be run by the Vincentian fathers to become a first class college, being fully incorporated in the University of Santo Tomas in 1891.
 Sometime in 1890, Bishop Arrue asked permission from Governor General Valeriano Weyler for the authorization to offer baccalaureate studies for those students who, having finished secondary education here, could not afford to pursue college studies in Manila.
 The request was granted without delay since the institution had complied with all the requirements of Art.
 13 del Reglamento 1867.
 From then on and until 1897 when the first signs of Filipino-Spanish conflict started, the seminary enjoyed a flourishing life.
 Its average yearly enrollment was of some one hundred fifty interns and some six to seven hundred externs.